Vagabond Ski Club - Information for Prospective Members

 - annual subscription of $175

-- Optional Working Bee (2 days) to earn $500 to spend on bookings
+- Optional Working Bee (2 days) - $400 is added to your account

 Rates & Member discounts